Jascha Brodsky: Biography

-Sexual assault allegations
+Sexual assault of 14 year old student

 In a 2019 investigation by The Philadelphia Inquirer, Canadian violinist Lara St. John and four other unnamed women accused Brodsky of sexually assaulting them when they were his students.
 They alleged that after reporting Brodsky's behavior to the Curtis administration, they were mocked and their allegations ignored.
 Curtis had hired law firm Morgan Lewis in 2013 to investigate St. John's allegations, but the firm interviewed only two people and concluded no further investigation was needed.

 In November 2019, Curtis hired the firm Cozen O'Connor to conduct another independent investigation into St. John's accusations, as well as other potential incidents of sexual assault and abuse, promising to make the full report available to the public.
 On September 22, 2020, Curtis released the report, in which the attorneys who prepared it—Gina Maisto Smith and Leslie Gomez, former child abuse and sex crimes prosecutors—concluded that Brodsky had in fact sexually abused and raped St. John during the 1985–86 school year, when she was 14 and 15 years old.
 Smith and Gomez further concluded that Curtis had fallen "short in its institutional response" at several points when St. John informed the school of what Brodsky had done.
 The school issued an apology, and committed to new policies and actions to prevent future sexual abuse and make reporting easier for survivors.